search

 R(DT) = L

-distance traveled divided spring rate equals load
+distance traveled divided spring rate equals loaddistance traveled divided spring rate equals load

 Distance Traveled: